dictadata/storage-tracts/README.md

 }
 ```

-## Tracts File
+## Tract File

+- A tract file contains an array of actions.
-- A tracts specifies the origin and terminal SMT addresses along with options, encoding, transforms and output information.
+- An action specifies the origin and terminal SMT addresses along with options, encoding, transforms and output information.
 - Origin and terminal MUST both be supported and compatible key stores or record stores.
 - Scan functionality supports file storage such as local folders, FTP and AWS S3 buckets.
 - Transforms are optional.
 If specified then fields will be transformed between origin and terminal.